guillelezama/website2/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website.
-I am an economist with experience applying data science and causal inference to real world business and policy problems.
-I recently earned my PhD in Economics from the University of Pittsburgh, with a focus on applied microeconomics and political economy.
+I am an economist with a PhD from the University of Pittsburgh, specializing in applied microeconomics and political economy.
+My work combines data science, causal inference, and machine learning to study business, policy, and political behavior, drawing on experience across industry, academia, and public institutions.
-{style="text-align: justify;"}

-My work sits at the intersection of economics, data science, and decision making.
-I have used natural language processing, machine learning, and experimental methods to deliver insights for business, policy, and research audiences.
-This includes applied work on large scale data, experimentation, and measurement, as well as research on how economic and political dynamics shape political rhetoric, behavior, and firm outcomes.
-{style="text-align: justify;"}

-I have experience working across industry, academia, and public institutions.
-My background includes applied research and economic analysis in business settings, building data products and dashboards for public facing organizations, and advising both a member of Congress and a college dean.
-{style="text-align: justify;"}

-I was born and raised in Uruguay, where I completed my undergraduate studies and a Master’s degree in International Economics at the Universidad de la República.
-{style="text-align: justify;"}

-On this site you will find information about my research, publications, presentations, teaching, and applied projects.
-You can also explore my coding portfolio and <a href="https://github.com/guillelezama">GitHub</a> for examples of end to end data analysis, experimentation, and production oriented work.
 {style="text-align: justify;"}